 - Make It Midcentury is the only place in the nation where you can get glitter laminate.
 It’s now available in a variety of colors, seen in the photo on the right.

 - Formica — Boomerang in charcoal (the only color still available from Formica) is in Homeowners.
 But, Dogbones, Wefts and Warps are in To The Trade.

 - Abet Laminati — 195 solid colors… 136 woodgrains… 149 patterns… 33 metals… Easy-to-use website.
 If you need a solid color and can’t find it here — or at Arpa, below — it probably doesn’t exist.

-- Arpa – Eye-boggling to search, bu, their line real colors, Colorsintensi, is a pretty fabulous range and it may well be worth the trouble to pursue this brand for that reason.
+- Arpa — Eye-boggling to search, but their colors look good, so may well be worth the trouble to pursue this brand for that reason.

-- Pionite — Be sure to check out their linen-look laminates in Abstracts; colors are greyed out – more suitable for 60s and 70s than 50s, but overall, I quite like them.
+- Pionite — Check out their linen-look laminates in Abstracts; colors are greyed out – more suitable for 60s and 70s than 50s, but overall, I quite like them.

 - Arborite — They have some patterns I like, including a blueberry that looks like linoleum and some almost-linens.
 Easy-to-use website.

 - Nevamar — Check out their abstracts and update 2019: Their reintroduction of some great retro patterns including Nevamar Venus recreated from one of our readers’ sample chip finds — full story here!